Unique-AG/sdk-deploy-template/README.md

 3. Ensure you replace the placeholders `<your-app-name>` and `<your-github-environment-name>` with the appropriate values.
 4. Customize the `with` section of the action to match your project's `sops` and `poetry` versions.
+5. You should keep the `warning` job to prevent deployments from branches other than `main`.
+Removing this block might result in a violation of the deployment policy.
-5. Commit the action to GitHub.
+6. Commit the action to GitHub.
-6. Navigate to the Actions tab in your GitHub repository.
+7. Navigate to the Actions tab in your GitHub repository.
-7. Select the appropriate workflow and run it to initiate the first deployment.
+8. Select the appropriate workflow and run it to initiate the first deployment.
-8. The FQDN of your deployed app will be visible in the job summary of your GitHub Action workflow.
+9. The FQDN of your deployed app will be visible in the job summary of your GitHub Action workflow.

 ### Upgrading